 I feel inspired to work whenever I watch The Bold Type because I could relate to them.
 All three characters are relatable and they find solutions to their problems.

 I wonder what it feels like working for a big magazine in New York?
 Must be exciting and so cool!

 This is also makes me think about my dream job.
 My dream job would be to become a travel slash foodie writer.
-I would explore different cities and countries with my family.
+I would explore different cities and countries, write about it and get paid to do it.
 Have cold drinks at a corner of a local cafe or have cold drinks by the beach while writing a good story.
 Ah, a girl can dream.

 But I also love working on social media and in the creative department.

 How about you?
 What is your dream job?
 And if you’re stuck in a job that doesn’t make you happy, what’s holding you back?

 Realize that there are some times in life when you won’t feel very inspired

 This is a tough one but has been happening to me a lot since I lost my mama.

 I have deadlines to catch and because I work in the creative department, I just can’t produce great work when I’m not inspired and motivated.

 I have my take-it-easy days now where I don’t force myself to work or come up with ideas.
 But I also don’t let it go for too long or else I’d have a hard time going out of the rut I’m in.